phanit1/project1-2019501026/registrationnotes.md

  I also got to know how to change the linking format of css files in html as we are using flask I referred tutorialspoint and NGLMS video to know about render template.
  Time elasped for this task : 30 minutes

+ Task 3: Displaying the data submitted through Register Button using GET, POST methods Firstly, I took more time to complete this task as I donot know more about GET,POST methods It took more time to understand those methods and to link to this project Then I learned GET and POST methods and took refernce of tutorialspoint to send the data i.e., only email address submitted to display on a page Time elasped for this task : 1 hour